durandaltheta/sthread/README.md

 ## Purpose
 This library's purpose is to simplify setting up useful c++ threading, and to enable trivial inter-thread message passing of C++ objects.

-The library provides a thread-like object named `st::thread`, an object which can manage a system thread and process incoming messages.
+The library provides a thread-like object named `st::thread` (which inherits the standard library `std::thread`), an object which can manage a system thread and process incoming messages.

-Instead of executing a global/static function `st::thread`s execute an object's `recv()` method:
+`st::thread` can be constructed similarly to an `std::thread`, except that `st::thread` requires its first argument to be an `st::channel`.
+More on that later.

+However, the recommened usage is to execute an object's `recv()` method, instead of executing a global/static function:
 ```
 struct MyClass {
     void recv(st::message msg) { /* ... */ }